dustinspecker/generator-ng-poly/README.md

 ### Gulp Tasks
 `gulp` will start a localhost and open in the default browser

 Using `--stage prod` will concat and minify HTML, CSS, and Angular modules.

 `gulp build` will compile the assets

+`gulp dev` will call the build task and setup the development environment

 `gulp unitTest` will run Jasmine tests via Karma